World Of Historical

 Historical European Martial Arts (HEMA) Resources

 Welcome to the best HEMA website to learn and find information resources for starting your journey into historical fencing and medieval swordsmanship.
 Train to use the long sword, buckler, rapier, montante / zweihänder, British military sabres and more swords!
 We have guides covering Historical European martial arts ( HEMA ) from the Late Middle Ages to the Renaissance, to the Early Modern period.
-We are your gateway to knightly art of medieval sword fighting classes at clubs all over the world
+We are your gateway to knightly art of medieval sword fighting classes at clubs all over the world.
+We have published over 80 articles about HEMA with new ones released every week!
+You can also find direct links to products from multiple manufacturers of HEMA equipment at our shopping directory page.

 Want to Learn HEMA?